AtheMathmo/GraphicalAdaptiveSampler/README.md

 This project is (going to be) a combination of discrete belief propagation and adaptive rejection sampling.

 I plan to implement belief propagation on tree Factor Graphs for discrete distributions.
 And then using adaptive rejection sampling apply this to simple (univariate) continuous distributions.
+The idea is loosely based off of a Hackathon project undertaken whilst at MSR.

 This is a work in progress.